Board of Directors Application

 - Ensure the highest ethical and professional standards are being applied in the handling and use of funds raised for programmatic activities;

-- Provide philanthropic support by personal giving and draw on sphere of influence to benefit the Autism Society;
+- Provide philanthropic support through personal giving and draw on sphere of influence to benefit the Autism Society;

 - Ensure appropriate controls are in place in compliance with all laws governing 501(c)3 organizations;